 Net metering is one of the most unique economic benefits that come with a solar PV system installed at your home or office.
 Net metering allows you to send the extra energy produced by the solar PV system back to the grid, and earn credits for it.
 During certain months in a year, when sunlight reception is maximum, the solar PV system might produce more energy than is required.
 If you have opted for net metering, you can send this extra energy back to the local grid of your area.
 The credits thus earned can be used to avail electricity during the other months, when demand for energy is higher than the supply by the solar PV system.
 Solar net metering also allows developers to set up rooftop solar plants at various locations and earn money out of it.
 However, you need to ensure that your state has a net metering policy for you to avail net metering.

-Time of use (TOU) rates can result in an increase in energy bills, as electricity consumed in peak hours, i.e. those times of the day when the demand for electricity is the highest, is charged more than electricity consumed in normal hours.
+Time of use (TOU) rates can result in an increase in energy bills, as electricity consumed in peak hours, i.e. those times of the day when the demand for electricity is the highest, is charged more than the electricity consumed in normal hours.
 If you have a solar PV system installed at your place, you won’t be required to comply by the TOU rates of your electricity distribution company.
 This can lead to a lot of savings on your energy bills.

-Transition to solar energy requires a lot of initial investment, as the installation requires solar panels, batteries and wiring, among various other things.
-As a result, people are generally sceptical about making a transition to solar energy, as they do not have the money in the first place, and they are not sure about the return period on investment.
+Transition to solar energy requires a lot of initial investment, as the installation requires solar panels, batteries, and wiring, among various other things.
+As a result, people are generally skeptical about making a transition to solar energy, as they do not have the money in the first place, and they are not sure about the return period on investment.
 However, to make things easier, a number of state governments, as well as the central government, have come up with policies to lower the burden of investment on the people by the means of subsidies on solar panels, easy loans, etc. Some Indian states offer up to 50 percent subsidy on solar panels.
 All of these measures are being taken to make people switch to renewable energy and reduce carbon emissions.

 Many studies have shown that investing in solar energy can increase the value of your home by many times.
-Thus, if you are planning to sell your property in future, it will be a good choice to buy and set up a solar PV system.
+Thus, if you are planning to sell your property in the future, it will be a good choice to buy and set up a solar PV system.
 Energy bills are expected to rise in the future, and solar power is the future.
 Hence, people are going to prefer buying a place that has a solar PV system.

 Conventional energy sources are dependent on natural resources, and with time, as these resources deplete and their prices go up, consumers will have to pay more in terms of their energy bills.
 The best thing about solar energy is that sunlight is free!
 Thus, apart from the initial investment that you would be making on installing a solar PV system, in the long run, you will effectively incur no cost at all for operation.
 Of course, there is maintenance cost involved, but that is insignificant when compared to the benefits.